-#1 best-selling guide to India * Lonely Planet India is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
-Admire the perfect symmetry of the Taj Mahal, ride a camel through the moonlit desert or cruise the lush backwaters of Kerala; all with your trusted travel companion.
+Lonely Planet India is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
+Immerse yourself in the sacred city of Varanasi, wonder at the Taj Mahal in Agra, or cruise the tropical waterways of Kerala; all with your trusted travel companion.
 Get to the heart of India and begin your journey now!
 Inside Lonely Planet's India Travel Guide:

 - Colour maps and images throughout

 - Highlights and itineraries help you tailor your trip to your personal needs and interests

 - Insider tips to save time and money and get around like a local, avoiding crowds and trouble spots

 - Essential info at your fingertips - hours of operation, phone numbers, websites, transit tips, prices